DaAlbrecht/thesis-TEKO/content/Projectplan.typ

   )

   Two meetings with the thesis supervisor are planned.
-The first meeting is to gain early feedback about the thesis structure while the second meeting is to discuss the implementation documentation structure and for potential questions.
+The first meeting is to gain early feedback about the thesis structure while the second meeting is to discuss the implementation documentation structure and potential questions.
-  The proof reading is planned to be done by a third party to ensure that the thesis is free of spelling and grammar mistakes.
+  The proofreading is planned to be done by a third party to ensure that the thesis is free of spelling and grammar mistakes.

 #pagebreak()
 == Project phases

-The project has the following phases:
+The project consists of the following phases:

-1. planning / specifics for teko
+1. planning / specifics for TEKO
 2. requirements engineering
-3. reserach
+3. research
 4. evaluation
 5. implementation
 6. verification